Configure SCIM Connector for the Cloud Identity Engine

 application.

-Enter the following information from steps 3.2 and 3.3 in the
+Enter the following information from steps 3.b and 3.c in the fields as

 Copy from Cloud Identity Engine